GirishaDevara/form-handling/README.md

 > **_NOTE:_** Fill the Data of birth must be in formate of YYYY-MM-DD (registration page )

 ## Display users
-Displaying users is nothing but retrieving information from database, Here we will display all users imformation in a table, for this fallow below steps
+Displaying users is nothing but retrieving information from database, Here we will display all users information in a table, for this fallow below steps
 ### In views
 Define a function for displaying all user information
 ```python